cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/cluster_manager.md

 * `-v, --verbose` - Show verbose output.
 * `-h, --help` - Show this help message and exit.

-## Fault tolerance mechanisms
+## Fault Tolerance Mechanisms
 The Cluster Manager package has a few mechanisms to handle errors:

-* The configuration file is validated before it is being used.
+* The configuration file is validated before it is used.
 * The connection to each instance is tested before the installation starts.
 * The `cfy_manager install` command is run using `systemd-run` on the different instances.
 I.e. if the SSH connection is interrupted, the installation keeps on running because it's configured as a child process of the init process.
 * In case of a recoverable error during the installation, you can just run the `cfy_cluster_manager install` command again.
 The installation process would: